lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Pre-Deployment-Activities/index.rst

     #.
 A final announcement must go out as the deployment begins.
     #.
 If you want to work with the System Principles for Camera and other machines, make sure to inform them you will require their help standing down services.
 #.
 Coordinate with SQuaRE to make sure that a new nublado with the current XML/SAL will be available for the deployment day.
-    #.
-Make a PR for the site specific science-platform configuration here: https://github.com/lsst-sqre/phalanx.
-    #.
-Edit the appropriate configuration file: :ref:`Summit <Pre-Deployment-Activities-Summit-RSP-Config>`, :ref:`TTS <Pre-Deployment-Activities-TTS-RSP-Config>`, :ref:`BTS <Pre-Deployment-Activities-BTS-RSP-Config>`.
-    #.
-Notify SQuaRE when the PR is ready to merge.
-    #.
-Syncing the ``cachemachine`` app will take place during the deployment.

 .. _Control-System-Upgrade-Pre-Deployment-Activities-Repositories: